Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

   Successive shots (crew can't see where most recent misses landed, but observer is providing feedback)   Cumulative +1 per previous miss (maximum +5)
   ------------------------------------------------------------------------------------------------------- -----------------------------------------------

+### Catapult, Heavy
-**Catapult, Heavy:** A heavy catapult is a massive engine capable of throwing rocks or heavy objects with great force.
+A heavy catapult is a massive engine capable of throwing rocks or heavy objects with great force.
 Because the catapult throws its payload in a high arc, it can hit squares out of its line of sight.
 To fire a heavy catapult, the crew chief makes a special check